 It is very important to realize that co-authors are not necessarily co-inventors.
 Authorship is frequently based on overall contribution to the work (and occasionally on political or courtesy considerations).
 Inventor-ship under U.S. patent law is strictly based on identifiable contributions to the patentable elements of an invention; thus, even someone who participated in the research project on an active basis might not be a co-inventor for patent purposes.
 Inventor-ship is also very important legally naming the wrong inventors (either adding someone who was not truly an inventor or omitting someone who was) is grounds for invalidation of a patent.
 Because of the importance of naming the correct inventors on a patent application, the University usually refers these matters to a patent attorney.
-When submitting an invention disclosure to the TVC, all contributors should be indicated and each must sign the disclosure.
+When submitting an invention disclosure to the the PIVOT Center, all contributors should be indicated and each must sign the disclosure.
 When the patent is actually filed, however, the named inventors on the patent may be different from those originally indicated on the invention disclosure.

 Copyright law is also an important and valuable means of protecting intellectual property.
 It is one of the easiest forms of intellectual property protection to obtain because it is enabled as soon as a work is created.
 Copyright law provides protection of an original expression as soon as it is rendered in tangible form regardless whether the form is digital or analog.
 Other than fixing an original work in a tangible form, nothing else is necessary to establish this form of intellectual property protection.
 Copyright is the primary form of protection for many different types of works including text, drawings, musical works, architectural plans, motion pictures, software, multimedia works, and internet-distributed content.
 A more detailed discussion of this area is outside the scope of this handbook.

 In contrast to the University policy on patentable inventions, the University's copyright policy specifies that the faculty owns certain types of works, such as scholarly articles.
 The University does claims ownership of anything developed using substantial University resources.
 Copyrighted works must also be disclosed to the PIVOT Center using the Invention Disclosure Form discussed above.